JetBrains/teamcity-documentation/topics/build-log.md

 __Since TeamCity 2017.1__, when opening large build logs, TeamCity displays a part of it to avoid browser hanging.
 You can view the full build log on clicking the corresponding link.

-The display threshold is set to 7M characters by default and can be adjusted using the `teamcity.buildLog.sizeThreshold.chars` [internal property](configuring-teamcity-server-startup-properties.md) (not applicable to running build logs and logs links with states (e.g. direct links to messages).
+The display threshold is set to 7M characters by default and can be adjusted using the `teamcity.buildLog.sizeThreshold.chars` [internal property](configuring-teamcity-server-startup-properties.md) (not applicable to running build logs and logs links with states (for example, direct links to messages).

 ### ANSI-style Coloring in Build Log

 TeamCity build logs render clickable hyperlinks and support ANSI\-style escape color codes by default: if your tool produces a colored console output, you will see in the build log in TeamCity.
 See the related feature request for the [full list of supported sequences](https://youtrack.jetbrains.com/issue/TW-23760#comment=27-1021150).

-To disable the coloring, set the `teamcity.buildLog.ansiColoring.enabled=false` [internal property](configuring-teamcity-server-startup-properties.md).
+To disable the coloring, set the `teamcity.buildLog.ansiColoring.enabled=false` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).